18F/acquisitions.18f.gov/README.md

 Templates are currently stored within [the `projects` app](./projects/templates/projects/markdown/), though it may make sense for them to get their own app at some point.

-In creating new templates, there are a couple things to know:

-- The top-level header should use the underline style rather than hashtags.
+In creating new templates, note that the top-level header should use the underline style rather than hashtags.
 For whatever reason, the Markdown renderer doesn't seem to pick up a header in the first line, and Django won't allow a blank first line for the field.
-- blockquotes don't seem to work right now

 ### UAA Authentication